vinicius-goncalves/angular__public-polls/README.md

-> ⛔ This project is under construction ⛔
+> ⛔ This project is under construction.
+The link **polls.vinicius-goncalves.com** won't take you to any place. ⛔

  # 📊 Public Poll